damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Structural model/README.md

 - **Comments:**

- - * Material are chosen based on factors including working properties, aesthetics, environmental impact, function, manufacturing processes etc. It is important to choose a material fit for purpose.
+ - * Materials are chosen based on factors including working properties, aesthetics, environmental impact, function, manufacturing processes, etc. It is important to choose a material fit for the purpose.*
  - * A description of material characteristics will provide information that designers could consider in selecting materials for a given application.*

 ```